ConductiveChimichanga/boulder-dask/README.md

 # Boulder Dash Game Clone

-A modern implementation of the classic Boulder Dash game using TypeScript and Phaser 3 game framework, generated entirely with the help of CLaude 3.5 Agent mode in Copilot.
+A modern implementation of the classic Boulder Dash game using TypeScript and Phaser 3 game framework, generated with the help of CLaude 3.5 Agent mode in Copilot.

 ## Description